 In some cases, you may also need the help of a Miami insurance attorney to help you make a full financial recovery after a hurricane.

 What does homeowners insurance cover?

 Unfortunately, there is no such thing as hurricane insurance.
 However, a standard homeowners insurance policy will typically cover wind damage.

-In Miami, a standard homeowner’s insurance policy will cover damage caused by hurricane-force winds.
+A standard homeowner’s insurance policy in Miami will cover damage caused by hurricane-force winds.
 This means that if your roof or siding was damaged by wind, then the damage will be covered.

 Flood damage is not covered under a standard homeowner’s insurance policy.
 This is an important distinction for people living in low-lying areas.
 Insurance companies, for example, may try to deny a claim by asserting damage to a home was caused by flooding rather than wind.

-If you have questions about your policy terms, you should consult with a Miami insurance attorney who can review the terms of the agreement with you and uncover any attempt to limit what is owed to you.
+If you have questions about your policy terms, consult an insurance attorney who can review the agreement terms and uncover any attempt to limit what is owed to you.

 What happens when I file an insurance claim after a hurricane?

 It is important to act quickly and file an insurance claim for hurricane damage as soon as possible.
-First, however, you will want to document all of your damage and take precautionary measures to prevent further damage.
+First, however, you will want to document your damage and take precautionary measures to prevent further damage.

 Once you submit an insurance claim, your insurance company has 14 days to acknowledge and review your claim.
 Your insurance company must also pay or deny your claim within 90 days of receiving your insurance claim.